 Turnover scale is the distance at which two communities can be considered to be independent samples of the local species pool.
 Knowledge of turnover scale is import when planning studies of local diversity and its environmental correlates.
 It varies between different ecosystems and taxonomic groups.
 Turnover scale is often measured by the range at which a Mantel correlogram indicates significant autocorrelation, or by fitting a function to an empirical distance-decay curve of community dissimilarity vs. distance (Legendre & Legendre, 2012).

-Several studies have investigated the turnover scale in ECM forests, but so far they have been based on analysis of ECM root tips, rather than bulk soil.
+Several studies have investigated the turnover scale in ECM forests, but so far, they have been based on analysis of ECM root tips, rather than bulk soil.
 Lilleskov, and co-authors (2004) found autocorrelation only at ranges <2.6 m at most sites in temperate forests, using Sanger sequencing.
 Similarly, Pickles, Genney, Anderson, & Alexander (2012) found autocorrelation at distances <3.4 m, also in temperate forests, based on T-RFLP analysis.
 Two studies have included data from tropical African woodlands and wooded savannahs.
 Tedersoo et al. (2011) found autocorrelation at ranges <10 m in Miombo woodland using Sanger sequencing.
 However, this study was based on irregular sampling with a minimum spacing of 8 m, so this as the smallest distance class.
 Bahram et al. (2013) performed a meta-analysis of turnover scale in ECM communities, including data from Benin, where they found turnover range of 65 m based on distance-decay curves.
 Based on these results they concluded that the range of distance decay is greater in tropical forests than temperate forests.

 We investigated turnover range in both the total fungal community and ECM community by metabarcoding of bulk soil, sampled at narrow intervals, over two years.
 We compare three different sequencing platforms (PacBio RS II, Illumina MiSeq, Ion Torrent Ion S5), long and short amplicons, three different taxonomic assignment algorithms (RPP classifier, SINTAX, IDTAXA) and reference databases (Unite, Warcup, RDP), and two different community distance measures (Bray-Curtis vs. weighted UNIFRAC).
 We also present new algorithms for dividing the rDNA into regions, combining denoising results from multiple regions, and incorporating phylogenetic information into taxonomic assignments.